 Coverage: Index (1975 to present)

 Bibliographic index to publications in statistics, probability, and related fields.
-Indexes the contents of over 160 core journals plus selected articles from 1200 additional journals in related fields, and around 11,000 books in statistics published since 1975.
+Indexes the contents of over 160 journals plus selected articles from 1200 additional journals in related fields, and around 11,000 books in statistics published since 1975.
 Produced by the American Statistical Association and the Institute of Mathematical Statistics.

 Coverage: Full text

 Online access to a wide range of time series data.
 This web-based tool can be used to view and download the most up-to-date information from the largest database of official statistics in New Zealand, and select data specific to your interests.

 Coverage: 1940 to present (Some full text)

 Covers the world's mathematical literature providing access to the bibliographic data & reviews of mathematical research literature in Mathematical Reviews.
 Contains signed reviews & links to original articles and other original documents when available.

 Scopus is the largest abstract and citation database of peer-reviewed literature and quality web sources with smart tools to track, analyse and visualise research.
 For personalised features, click on the "Register" link on the top right hand corner of any page.

 UN Statistical portal, combining 22 databases and 60 million records.
 Topics include agriculture, employment, education, energy, environment, health, human development, information and communication technology, population, refugees, trade and tourism.

 The Cambridge Dictionary of Statistics aims to provide students of statistics, working statisticians and researchers in many disciplines who are users of statistics with relatively concise definitions of statistical terms.